kawikabader/backstage-microsite/website/blog/2020-05-14-weaveworks-covid-19-app-uses-backstage-ui.md

 Chanwit Kaewkasi, Weaveworks’ DX Engineer and a tech lead on the project, said, “Backstage offers very advanced plugin architecture which allows us to only focus on the plugin we're developing.
 Other things are taken care of by the framework.”

-In other words, here’s Backstage doing what Backstage does best: unifying a whole bunch of technologies with a cohesive frontend, so that the whole thing is easier to build and easier to use.
+In other words, here’s Backstage doing what Backstage does best: unifying a bunch of technologies with a cohesive frontend, so that the whole thing is easier to build and easier to use.

 Joining the fight against a global pandemic was not something the Backstage team at Spotify ever envisioned when we released our homegrown developer portal to the world back in March.
 But it’s a testament to the ingenuity (and serendipity) of the open source community that Backstage could be enlisted for such an unexpected use case.